hovikgas/coding_challenge/README.md

-# coding_challenge
+# Hovanes Gasparian's Submission for the Instructor Coding Challenge
-Submission for the Instructor Coding Challenge
+Thank you for your time!